-The curriculum of Eugene Lang College's Contemporary Music program provides undergraduate students with a range of intellectual perspectives and practical skills that transcend a traditional conservatory curriculum, training them to address in the kinds of knowledge and the practical abilities that reflect the new and evolving challenges of careers in music today.
+The curriculum of Eugene Lang College's Contemporary Music program provides undergraduate students with a range of intellectual perspectives and practical skills that enable them to address the new and evolving challenges of careers in music today.

-Concepts from the fields of musicology, ethnomusicology, and music theory serve as a foundation for this program, but interdisciplinary approaches are equally important, as students learn to apply their knowledge and skills within and across other artistic disciplines (such as theater and dance) and other liberal arts disciplines (such as history, literature, and philosophy).
-Hands-on practice and creative process are also emphasized, so that students learn to engage with musical thinking as well as music making in inventive ways.
+Approaches from musicology, ethnomusicology, and music theory serve as a foundation for this program, but interdisciplinary approaches are equally important as students learn to apply their knowledge and skills within and across artistic disciplines (such as theater and dance) and other liberal arts disciplines (such as history, literature, and philosophy).
+Hands-on practice and the creative process are also emphasized, so that students learn to engage with musical thinking as well as music making in inventive ways.

 The curriculum of the Contemporary Music concentration is structured around three focus areas:

 - Courses on popular and global music, exploring both mainstream and alternative genres, international repertoires and musical practices, and the musical life of immigrant and diasporic communities within New York City.
-Sample courses: Hip Hop, Punk and Noise, How Race Defines American Music, Music in Jewish Life, Music in the Islamic World
+Sample courses: Hip Hop, Punk and Noise, How Race Defines American Music, Music in Jewish Life, Music of Latin America, Music in the Islamic World

 - Courses in music history, theory, and criticism, including music philosophy and aesthetics, the poetics of music, the study of music in social and cultural context, and interdisciplinary connections linking music and the other arts.
-Sample courses: Romanticism in Music and Literature, Poetics of Song, Visual Music, History and Culture of the Piano, Musical Borrowing from Plainchant to Sampling
+Sample courses: Poetics of Song, Visual Music, Musical Borrowing from Plainchant to Sampling, Improvisation, Composition and Analysis

-Most courses in the Contemporary Music curriculum are suitable for students at all levels of musical training and experience; many do not require the ability to read traditional music notation.
-Prerequisites (such as Fundamentals of Western Music and Global Perspectives on Music) are noted in individual course descriptions.
+Most courses in the Contemporary Music curriculum are suitable for students at all levels of musical training and experience; many courses do not require an ability to read music notation.
+Prerequisite courses (Fundamentals of Western Music and Global Perspectives on Music) are noted in individual course descriptions.

 Lang students can also enroll in other music courses, performance ensembles, and private lessons through Mannes College The New School for Music, The New School for Jazz and Contemporary Music, and Parsons The New School for Design.
 For students interested in study abroad, Lang occasionally offers a summer course, Music in Berlin, in collaboration with the FUBIS program at the Free University in Berlin.